 What is fleet management?

 Any organization that needs commercial vehicles to function engages in some form of fleet operations and fleet management.
 The purpose of fleet management is to oversee all fleet performance and vehicle maintenance in order to increase productivity and help a business run as smoothly as possible.
-Fleet managers are in charge of fleet operations and might be tasked with responsibilities that include vehicle maintenance, fuel consumption or fuel costs, driver management, asset utilization, route planning, and the implementation of any programs that increase company productivity and decrease instances of waste.
+Fleet managers are in charge of fleet operations and might be tasked with responsibilities that include vehicle maintenance, overseeing fuel consumption and fuel costs, driver management, asset utilization, route planning, and the implementation of any programs that increase company productivity and decrease instances of waste.

 A major challenge for fleet companies or any fleet manager is keeping drivers safe.
 Ensuring safe driver behavior can be difficult, particularly when fleet managers are hundreds of miles away from the moving vehicle.
 There are helpful tools fleet managers can use -- like dash cams or vehicle tracking systems -- that bring real-time visibility into an otherwise remote vehicle and provide evidence or materials to implement driver training.